mdvirus/Ranky/README.md

 # Ranky - v2.1
-### See the visuals on: http://ranky.herokuapp.com
+### See the visuals on: https://ranky.glitch.me or https://ranky.ml

 ----